Gabatrix: the Violet Wave

 “Are the Shal’rein going to try to land?” a random officer asked.

 “We do not see any assault ships in their fleet,” the commander replied.
-“We have, however, anticipate the possibility of anything.
+“We have, however, anticipated the possibility of anything.
 The marines are being prepped for a land invasion.
-The local militias have also been notified and preparing for anything as well.”
+The local militias have also been notified and preparing to defend the cities.”

 “Why not just have the UHN fleet open up gates near the Shal’rein fleet and attack them head-on?” another officer asked.